tobinjo96/REMclust/README.md

 fit(max_components=5, density_threshold=None, distance_threshold=None)
 ```
 - **max_components (int)**: An integer that defines the initial size of the mode set.
 The modes with the highest $density \times distance$ will fill the set.
-- **density_threshold (float)**: A float that defines the threshold for the mode's density.
+- **density_threshold (float)**: A float defining the mode's density threshold.
 A mode must have a higher density to be included in the initial mode set.
-- **distance_threshold (float)**: A float that defines the threshold for the mode's distance.
+- **distance_threshold (float)**: A float defining the mode's distance threshold.
 A mode must have a higher distance to be included in the initial mode set.

 **Note:** There are two possible ways to define the mode set:
 1. Setting the max components value k, in which the k modes with the highest $density \times distance$ will be included in the initial mode set.
-2. Setting the two thresholds, in which the modes that exceed both thresholds will be included in the initial mode set.
+2. Setting the two thresholds will include the modes exceeding both in the initial mode set.

 Should the user set the max components and the thresholds, the mode set created by the thresholds will be preferred.